ACTive Citizenship Award Scheme

 The First News ACTive Citizenship Award Scheme

 - An award scheme to celebrate and acknowledge positive social changes children are making in their communities through active citizenship

 - A toolkit to support, engage and empower children to become change makers, and to lead action on real issues they are concerned and passionate about; and curriculum guidance for teachers

-- A media platform, through First News, for children to report and share the changes they are making
+- A news report for First News, so pupils can report and share the changes they are making

 What is active citizenship?

 Active citizenship is a process to involve pupils in learning how to take part in democracy and use their Citizenship knowledge, skills and understanding to work together in trying to make a positive difference in the world around them.

 How do schools take part in the Award?

 The awards are based around three areas: learning, school culture and community.